There is plenty you can do to safeguard yourself against neurotoxicity by minimizing and offsetting your exposure to toxins that can harm your brain.

-(This is one of the many reasons we prefer extra virgin olive oil to canola oil.)
+(This is one of the many reasons we prefer extra virgin olive oil to other vegetable oils.)

-Alaskan salmon, sardines, herring, and mackerel are the only fish that meet the criteria of being both high in omega-3s and low in neurotoxic mercury.
+Alaskan salmon, sardines, herring, and mackerel are among the few fish that meet the criteria of being both high in omega-3s and low in neurotoxic mercury.

 Removing Neurotoxins in Your Air and Water

-Neurotoxins are lurking in your home, in the water you drink, and the air you breathe.
+Neurotoxins are present in your home, in the water you drink, and in the air you breathe.

 One neurotoxin that is controversially added to tap water in some parts of the world is fluoride.

-More than 50 human studies have linked fluoride to reduced IQ in both children and adults.
-(26)
+Currently, 70 human studies have linked fluoride to reduced IQ in both children and adults.

-A study in The Lancet, one of the most prestigious and highly regarded medical journals, recommends that fluoride should be classified as a developmental neurotoxin.
-(27)
+Research published in The Lancet, one of the most prestigious and highly regarded medical journals, recommends that fluoride should be classified as a developmental neurotoxin.

-If you don’t know whether your water is fluoridated, you can check with your local water department to find out for sure.
+If you don’t know whether your water is fluoridated, you can check with your local water department.

-If it is, consider buying a water filter that removes fluoride.
+If the water is fluoridated, consider buying a water filter that removes fluoride.

-You can further reduce your fluoride exposure by switching to a toothpaste that is fluoride-free.
+You can further reduce your fluoride exposure by switching to fluoride-free toothpaste.

 Toxic fumes from artificial fragrances and household cleaners get trapped inside your home.